Phil Craig: Leader of South Africa’s Referendum Party

 06:40.66 – Phil Craig

 On the basis of its national interests and unfortunately that’s what we’ve got.
-Yeah the the political interests of the da on a national scale and are taking precedent over the the interests of the Western Cape people and the provincial election and that’s what’s kind of forced this situation and.
-But I mean yeah, so it’s so it’s a relatively easy situation to unpick if we can get that critical political leverage.
+Yeah the the political interests of the DA on a national scale and are taking precedent over the interests of the Western Cape people and the provincial election and that’s what’s kind of forced this situation.
+But I mean yeah, so it’s a relatively easy situation to unpick if we can get that critical political leverage.

-The Legal and International Framework Supporting Cape Independence
+The Role of International Law in Cape Independence

 07:01.23 – Brian David Crane